SolitaryCipher/ofxOpenNI/README.markdown

 Tested and working on Mac OSX (10.6.8), Linux (Ubuntu 10.10 64 & 32), Windows 7 (VS2010 and Codeblocks)

+Latest changes (07/17/14)
+* restructured so mac/ and win/ now live in data/
+* added openni config files  (found in examples) to data/mac/openni/
+* moved include/ directory to lib/, as per newer OF addons structure
+* added osx dylibs to libs/osx
+* added addon_config.mk, so all files are included for OSX and the proper make flags for linux.

 Latest changes (11/11/12)
 * Deprecated version 1.0
 * Updating read me